abmajith/verilog-riscV32I-machine/README.md

 # verilog-riscV32I-machine

 *This repo is about Learning  RISC V 32-bit integer base instructions set, making a cookbook for the instruction sets and its verilog implementation procedure*

 *RISC-V* (say risk-five) is an open-source instruction set architecture (*ISA*) based on *RISC* (reduced instruction set computer).

-The basic philosophy behind *RISC* is to move the maximum complexity from the silicon to the language compilier (assembly code writer).
-The hardware (development and design) is kept as simple and fast as possible  (i.e simplify the instruction, with the effect of increasing the complexity in writing the assembly programs!).
+The basic philosophy behind *RISC* is to move the maximum complexity from the silicon to the language compiler (assembly code writer).
+The hardware (development and design) is kept as simple and fast as possible  (i.e. simplify the instruction, with the effect of increasing the complexity in writing the assembly programs! complexity in the sense that the details in writing assembly program code).

+*RISC-V* instruction is simple, it is designed to have a limited number
+of instructions and the decoding procedure to extract the information and perform accordingly.
-For an example, one can have a *clear* instruction in their instruction set, to clear one of its general purpose register bank (*reg0*), the same operation can be met by doing *xor* operation (*reg0 ^ reg0*).
+For example, one can have a *clear* instruction in their instruction set, to clear one of its general purpose register banks (*reg0*), the same operation can be met by doing *xor* operation (*reg0 ^ reg0*).
 Thus the separate *clear* instruction is no longer required.

-Well, this sort of simplicity in the instruction design increase the total number of instructions writen for the user application, but greatly reduce the complexity of the instruction decode unit in the silicon (processor), faster instruction execution, and also reduces the size and power consumption.

-One another key features in *RISC* processor is that it access and transfer data via only load and store instructions, all other operations solely performed within the processor.
+Another simplicity in *RISC-V* design is that it simplifies the data access.
+It transfers data via only load and store instructions, all other operations are solely performed within the processor.

-Here will go through how a particular base *RV32I* *RISC-V* 32-bit Integer Instruction set constructed, and then proceed to implement it in *Verilog* code.
+Here will go through how a particular base *RV32I* *RISC-V* 32-bit Integer Instruction set constructed, and the *Verilog* code.

 This document is created with reference document **The RISC-V Instruction Set Manual,